hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 		  Next the model encodes it, turning each text into a huge web of probability.

 		  Finally, the model can make predictions with this probability.
-Let's
+Let's look at what a prediction actually looks like.
+		- ### Prediction
+		  Let's say we look at this sentence here.
+We've already written most of it, e